 Sequence Quality Control Studio (SeQCoS) is an open source .NET software suite designed to perform quality control of massively parallel sequencing reads.

 - SeQCoS generates a series of standard plots to illustrate the quality of the input data.
-These plots (saved in JPEG file format) provide information on commonly observed measurements, such as GC content and distribution of quality scores at position-specific and sequence-specific levels.
+These plots (saved in JPEG file format) provide information on commonly observed measurements, such as GC content and distribution of quality scores at position-specific

 - Basic trimming and discarding functions are provided to manipulate sequence files, according to: